Tree @master (Download .tar.gz)

 Like Linux, Git treats filenames as arbitrary bytestrings.
 There is no prescribed encoding for these strings, and although it is fairly common to use UTF-8, any raw byte strings are supported.

-For this reason, Dulwich internally treats git-based filenames as bytestrings.
+For this reason, the lower levels in Dulwich treat git-based filenames as bytestrings.
 It is up to the Dulwich API user to encode and decode them if necessary.
-In the future, the porcelain may accept unicode strings and convert them to bytestrings as necessary on the fly (using sys.getfilesystemencoding()).
+The porcelain may accept unicode strings and convert them to bytestrings as necessary on the fly (using 'utf-8').

 - git-repository related filenames: bytes